sverrirs/jekyll-paginate-v2/README.md

   tag: cool, life
 ```

+> When specifying tags in your posts make sure that the values are not enclosed in single quotes (double quotes are fine).
+If they are you will get a cryptic error when generating your site that looks like _"Error: could not read file <FILE>: did not find expected key while parsing a block mapping at line 2 column 1"_

 ### Filtering locales

 In the case your site offers multiple languages you can include a `locale` item in your post front matter.
 The paginator can then use this value to filter on